UW-Hydro/bmorph/docs/bmorph_tutorial.rst

 it into a single file first before loading them.
 File designation calls assume this code is in a folder seperate from the data, but that this code's containing folder is at the same heirarchy as the folders containing the data.
-A description of how your project directory is expected to be set up can be found in ``data.rst``.
+A description of how your project directory is expected to be set up can be found in `data.rst <data.rst>`_.

 .. code:: ipython3